jandestiny/capgemini-finale-team8/README.md

 All of the posts are visible in a combined feed, where you can either see all posts or only your "subscribed" topics.

-That way, humans can literally read about whats happening in the smart office in real time and have it visualized in a familiar, modern way.
+That way, humans can read about whats happening in the smart office in real time and have it visualized in a familiar, modern way.